History of Cuckoo Clocks

 Cuckoo Clock Making Today

 A handful of companies of skilled cuckoo clock makers remain in the Black Forest today.
-My personal favorite is of course, Anton Schneider Sohne, manufacturer of the clocks I design through my business here in the U.S. The Cuckoo Clock Designer.
-Today a handful of companies including Schneider, Hones, Herr, and Schwer and a handful of others, carry on the skilled trade of creating Germany’s icon, the cuckoo clock.
+Today companies including Schneider, Hones, Herr, and Schwer and several others carry on the skilled trade of creating Germany's icon, the cuckoo clock.

 Cuckoo Clock History Resources

 The German Clock Museum / Deutches Uhrenmuseum